AY2324S2-CS2103T-T14-2/tp/docs/UserGuide.md

 * There is no restriction in Date of Birth and Appointment.
 Appointment can be before Date of Birth.

 * Sex field only accepts specific "Male" and "Female" as an input (eg. "MALE" or "FEMALE" is not accepted).

+* “Appointment” refers to a scheduled future date when a patient plans to visit the clinic.
+Conversely, “Visit” refers to a recorded instance of a patient’s past attendance at the clinic.

 * Severity field only accepts specific label as "Low" or "High" as an input (eg. "LOW" or "HIGH" is not accepted).